AkhilP9182/EVA5---Extensive-Vision-AI/S5/README.md

 # **Version 2**
 ### **Notebook Link**: ([S5_2.ipynb](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S5/S5_2.ipynb)) <br/>
 ### **Target**: <br/>
 Reduce the parameters below 10k and add a GAP layer for the same at the end (instead of a conv layer).
-Also add a BatchNorm layer after every conv layer to achieve faster covnergence.
+Also add a BatchNorm layer after every conv layer to achieve faster convergence.

 ### **Results**: <br/>
 *	Parameters: **9,304**